Vegan Sushi - The Vegan Eskimo

 1. Chop any fresh vegetables you have into long thin sticks.

-2. Bake any vegetables or other ingredients that you like, fx asparagus, aubergine, tofu etc.
+2. Bake or fry pan any vegetables or other ingredients that you like, fx asparagus, aubergine, tofu, snap peas etc.

-3. Soak any dried shiitake mushrooms if you have them, and prepare as you please.
+3. Soak any dried shiitake mushrooms or other dried goods if you have them, and prepare as you please.

 4. Use any pickled or preserved ingredients as you like: diakon, umeboshi etc.